DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Upgrade to a new version

 1. Find the [datadog-forwarder (if you didn't rename it)](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=forwarder) CloudFormation stack.
 If you installed the forwarder as part of the [Datadog AWS integration stack](https://github.com/DataDog/cloudformation-template/tree/master/aws), make sure to update the nested forwarder stack instead of the root stack.
 1. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
 You can also replace `latest` with a specific version, e.g., `3.0.2.yaml`, if needed.
-Make sure to reivew the change sets before applying the update.
+Make sure to review the change sets before applying the update.

 ### Upgrade an older version to +3.0.0